paulhuggett/icubaby/README.md

 ## Introduction

-C++ 17 deprecated the standard library's `<codecvt>` header file which contained its unicode conversion facets.
+C++ 17 [deprecated the standard library's `<codecvt>` header file](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0618r0.html) which contained its unicode conversion facets.
+Those features weren’t easy to use correctly but without them code is forced to look to other libraries.

 ## Usage